hsynkmk/Loly-s-Adventures/README.md

 ## 1. Introduction

-Welcome to the repository for **Loly's Adventures**, an engaging and immersive story-based game developed using Unreal Engine.
+Welcome to the repository for **Loly's Adventures**, an engaging and immersive story-based game developed using **Unreal Engine 5.2**.
 This project combines adventure and puzzle elements to provide players with an enjoyable experience.
 As players guide the main character, Loly, on a treasure hunt, they will embark on a journey filled with exploration, reasoning, and captivating story progression.

 ### Gameplay Video